Rental Property Deductions Checklist for Landlords

 Can I deduct remodeling expenses for my rental property?

 Typically, you deduct the expense of repairing a rental property like any other business cost.
-However, if the expense enhances the property, restores it, or adapts it to a new purpose, it is considered a capital improvement and should be depreciated.
+However, if the expense enhances, restores, or adapts the property to a new purpose, it is considered a capital improvement and should be depreciated.
 For instance, repairing a small section of a rental house’s roof is treated as a rental expense.
-However, if the entire roof is replaced, it is considered a capital improvement as it involves restoring the building.
+However, if the entire roof is replaced, it is considered a capital improvement, as it involves restoring the building.
 In the latter case, the cost of the new roof should be depreciated over time.

 Rental Property Deductions Bookkeeping